iitggithub/ezshare_cpap/README.md

 ### Performing an initial sync

-If you've got a lot of data on your SD card already, it's significantly quicker to connect your SD card directly to your mac and copy the contents of the SD Card into the SD_Card folder on your desktop.
+If you've got a lot of data on your SD card already, it's significantly quicker to connect your SD card directly and copy the contents of the SD Card into the SD_Card folder on your desktop.
 Once an initial sync has been performed subsequent executions will be much faster.

 1. Remove the SD Card from your CPAP device
 2. Connect it to your computer